Top

 |

-Many families are shocked to learn that a group life insurance claim can be denied even though the employee paid premiums and believed coverage was in place.
-One of the most common reasons insurers give is that the insured was not actively at work at the time coverage supposedly became effective.
+Many families are shocked to learn that a group life insurance claim can be denied even though the employee paid premiums and reasonably believed coverage was in place.
+One of the most common reasons insurers give is that the insured was not actively at work when coverage allegedly became effective.

-These denials almost always surface only after death and frequently involve employer sponsored life insurance plans governed by federal law.
+These denials almost always surface only after death and most often involve employer sponsored life insurance plans governed by federal law.

-What “Actively at Work” Means in Group Life Policies
+What “Actively at Work” Means in Group Life Insurance Policies

-Most group life insurance policies require that an employee be actively at work for coverage to take effect or increase.
-While the exact definition varies by policy, insurers typically argue that actively at work means the employee was:
+Most group life insurance policies require an employee to be actively at work before coverage begins or increases.
+While the precise definition varies by plan, insurers typically argue that actively at work means the employee was:

 • Not on medical leave, disability leave, or extended absence

-If the insurer claims these conditions were not met, it may deny the death benefit entirely.
+If the insurer claims these conditions were not met on the effective date, it may deny the death benefit entirely by asserting that coverage never attached.

-The issue usually arises only after death, when the insurer reviews employment records and medical history and looks for reasons to deny the claim.
+The issue typically arises only after a death claim is submitted.
+At that point, the insurer reviews employment records, attendance history, and medical information and looks for a basis to retroactively deny coverage.

 Families often learn for the first time that the insurer is disputing whether coverage ever existed.

-Common Scenarios That Trigger Actively at Work Denials
+Common Situations That Trigger Actively at Work Denials

 These denials frequently occur when the insured: